 Use WP Rocket to Use Only WebP Images

-WP Rocket is by far my most favorite WordPress caching plugin.
-I can say that because I’ve used more than 10+ caching plugins & none of them matches the level of WP Rocket.
+WP Rocket is by far my favorite WordPress caching plugin.
+I can say that because I’ve used more than 10+ caching plugins & none of them match the level of WP Rocket.

-In WP Rocket, you also get an option to optimize & create separate cache files (not separate image files) for your WebP images to improve your deliverability speeds & optimize their file sizes as well.
+In WP Rocket, you can also optimize & create separate cache files (not separate image files) for your WebP images to improve delivery speeds & optimize their file sizes.

 Use A Push CDN Service To Host Your Images

-Many FREE CDN services like Cloudflare, pull CDN services. ry using A Push CDN Service for better image optimization delivery.
+Many FREE CDN services, like Cloudflare, pull CDN services.
+Try using A Push CDN Service for better image optimization delivery.

 Before purchasing any CDN service, make sure it also allows for further compression.